ChemistryFind a programme

 Professor Paul Pringle, (Professor), Synthesis and applications (eg catalytic) of complexes of phosphines and phosphites.

-Dr Matthew Rigby, (Research Fellow), atmospheric chemistry; computational and theoretical chemistry; global change; N/A
+Dr Matthew Rigby, (Research Fellow), Atmospheric chemistry; Computational and theoretical chemistry; Global change

 REF 2014 results